-A new approach to control forces and interactions between atoms and molecules, like the ones geckos use to climb vertical surfaces, could bring advances in new materials for developing quantum light sources.
+A new approach to controlling the forces and interactions between atoms and molecules, like the ones geckos use to climb vertical surfaces, could bring advances in new materials for developing quantum light sources.

 “Closely spaced atoms and molecules in our environment are constantly interacting, attracting, and repelling each other,” says Zubin Jacob, an assistant professor of electrical and computer engineering at Purdue University.
 “Such interactions ultimately enable a myriad of phenomena, such as the sticky pads on gecko feet, as well as photosynthesis.”